 In some reports, people have seen flames coming from her dress as she dances.
 Other guests have witnessed her on the staircase, where she lost her life.

-Only the third oldest hotel in all Victoria, the James Bay Inn opened in 1911, just 3 years after the Empress (also on our list) and was designed by the architect, Charles Elwood Watkins.
+Only the third oldest hotel in all of Victoria, the James Bay Inn, opened in 1911, just three years after the Empress (also on our list), and was designed by the architect Charles Elwood Watkins.

 According to many reports from past guests and staff members, the main culprit for all the hauntings is the original owner, Thomas Aitken.
 He is said to knock on hotel room doors, and moves items around the hotel that he believed should have been placed elsewhere.